 The interesting thing here is that from a technical standpoint my friend did indeed know more than me and had way more techniques he could call on, which is why he thought when we met at the deli, he had me.

 It wasn’t that he really wanted to train, he really wanted to prove he was learning more and to test his skill.
 His teacher was advancing him fast and he thought that meant he had the upper hand.

 Sifu Phu only advanced me when he felt I understood the lesson.
-And some lessons last for years… And that’s what people do not get, you won’t get this stuff over night and you will continually be perfecting what you learn if you train right.
+And some lessons last for years… And that’s what people do not get, you won’t get this stuff overnight and you will continually be perfecting what you learn if you train right.

 This is Kung Fu (hard work) not some McDojo.
-In other words I spent a lot of time cycle punching and doing pak drills to learn muscle memory, etc.
+In other words, I spent a lot of time cycle punching and doing pak drills to learn muscle memory, etc.

 When we touched hands, instantly his new skills crumbled beneath mine and I overwhelmed him with cycle punches and basic combos from Sil Lum Tao.
-Needless to say he was floored, and I was a bit too to be honest.
+Needless to say, he was floored, and I was a bit too, to be honest.

-Which reminds me of the above quote by Bruce Lee, “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”
+This reminds me of the above quote by Bruce Lee, “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”

 That day my friend realized he wasn’t as good as he thought he was and I realized I was better than I thought.
 Both of us learned a lot about ourselves that day.

 The lesson here isn’t that you need to know a lot of forms or techniques to be good.
-The lesson is, you need to focus on what you do know and practice, practice, practice.
+The lesson is, that you need to focus on what you do know and practice, practice, practice.

 Why You CAN Really Learn Kung Fu Online

-The reason why I wanted to share that story with you was because it illustrates the point that you don’t have to know a lot to be a competent martial artist.
+The reason why I wanted to share that story with you was that it illustrates the point that you don’t have to know a lot to be a competent martial artist.
 Nor do you need to learn a whole lot of stuff.

-(Note: This doesn’t mean practice it 5 times and then see if it works), this means once you have practice under different conditions and when you feel competent ask your training partner to increase the speed or power depending on what you are working on at the time.
+(Note: This doesn’t mean practice it 5 times and then see if it works), this means once you have practiced under different conditions and when you feel competent ask your training partner to increase the speed or power depending on what you are working on at the time.

 I tell Jamie all the time, “It’s not what we do when we have a training partner here, it’s what we are willing to do solo when no one else is there… That’s what makes the difference.”

 Then do short chunks of 10-15 minute training several times throughout the day.
 Whatever the schedule, create it and stick to it.
 As we like to say… If there is a will, there is a way, so make it happen!

 You might have heard Sifu Phu say, “Techniques don’t fail, if it’s not working, it is you that failed the technique.”
-Some people might think he’s joking when he says that, however I assure you he is serious and for real.
+Some people might think he’s joking when he says that, however, I assure you he is serious and for real.